vvolfster/shrimpVueComponents/src/vuePlugins/firebaseAuthentication/docs.md

  - **fbAuthenticationMethods** - Object containing the following methods:
 	 - startLoginFlow() - Starts the login flow
 	 - signOut() - Signs the user out.
+     - getState() - Gets the current state
-- **fbAuthenticationUser** - Object containing the following properties:
+- **fbAuthenticationUser** - Object containing the following properties.
+Please note, that these are not reactive!!
 	- authId - Id of the authUser
 	- authUser - The authUser object
 	- dbUser - Object containing respective db records of the user (app and auth).
 If no remoteLinking is done, these will be identical.